CESAR CHAVEZ: RESPECT FOR ALL

 Selected Awards: None yet.

-Featured Actors: The following people play themselves: Genesis Palacio Butler, Genelle Palacio Butler, Anthony Butler, Paul Chavez, Arturo Rodriguez, Marc Grossman.
+Featured Actors: The following people play themselves: Genesis Palacio-Butler, Genelle Palacio-Butler, Anthony Butler, Paul Chavez, Arturo Rodriguez, and Marc Grossman.

 Director: Glenn Scott Lacey